What are Premium Bonds?

 - What amount can a person invest in Premium Bonds?
 Every individual who wishes to invest in bonds must put at least £25 and not more than £50,000 in the NS&I savings.

 - What quantity of Bonds can a person buy?
-The highest amount of Premium Bonds an individual may acquire is 50,000.
+The highest amount of Premium Bonds an individual may get is 50,000.

 - How much do Bonds cost?
 You can buy a single bond in every £1 that you invest in NS&I savings product.

 - Is it possible to invest in Bonds for children?
-An individual may purchase bonds for himself/herself, their children, grandchildren or even the great-grandchildren.
+An individual may buy bonds for himself/herself.
+Also, for their children, grandchildren or even the great-grandchildren.

 - What is the legal age for purchasing bonds?
-The legal requirement for buying bonds for yourself is to be above the age of 16.
+The legal need for buying bonds for yourself is to be above the age of 16.

 - When do bonds draw take place?
 Bonds draw for prizes occurs on the 1st of each month.